MESKONE0722/hydra-pool/README.md

 curl --proto '=https' --tlsv1.2 -LsSf https://github.com/256-Foundation/Hydra-Pool/releases/latest/download/hydrapool-installer.sh | sh
 ```

+The above will install two binaries in your path:

+1. `hydrapool` - the binary to start the pool.
+2. `hydrapool_cli` - a utility to query the state of the pool, generate authentication tokens etc.

+Both binaries come with the `--help` option that document the other
+options and commands they support.

 Binaries are available on the
 [releases](https://github.com/256-Foundation/Hydra-Pool/releases)
 page.
 We provide Linux, Windows and MacOS binaries.
 Go to releases